Trimax/ventaengine/readme.md

 # Venta Engine
 ## TODO list
+1. Move binding to binders
+2. Render gizmo for light and pyramid for camera in debug mode
-1. Console
+3. Console
-2. Environment: box/sphere (add box to the scene)
+4. Environment: box/sphere (add box to the scene)
-3. Emitters (extend the scene with a list of emitters)
+5. Emitters (extend the scene with a list of emitters)
-4. Resource archive manager and also, pack & browse tool (!)
+6. Resource archive manager and also, pack & browse tool (!)
-5. Render gizmo for light and pyramid for camera in debug mode

 ## Important
 On macOS start with VM argument: `-XstartOnFirstThread`